tslaytor/assignment/README.md

 ## Add Product Page

-### The page should display a form with id: #product_form, with the following fields:
+### The page should display a form with the following fields:

 - SKU
 - Name